BePo65/mat-image-grid/README.md

 #### MigImageData

-This interface defines the parameters from the data store defining an image.
+This interface defines the minimal set required of parameters from the data store defining an image.

 ##### **Properties**